By James Vicini and Jonathan Stempel

-Romney had opposed the federal challenge to the Arizona law.
-"Today's decision underscores the need for a president who will lead on this critical issue and work in a bipartisan fashion to pursue a national immigration strategy," he said in a statement.
+"Today's decision underscores the need for a president who will lead on this critical issue and work in a bipartisan fashion to pursue a national immigration strategy," Romney said in a statement.

 SCALIA ANGRILY DISSENTS

-Obama has vowed to push for comprehensive immigration legislation if re-elected.
+Obama has vowed to push for comprehensive immigration legislation if re-elected on November 6.
 Opinion polls show Hispanics, now equal to 16 percent of all Americans, overwhelmingly support Obama.
 Most illegal immigrants are Hispanics.

 Last year, the court upheld a different Arizona law that penalizes businesses for hiring illegal immigrants.

 Obama on June 15 announced an important change in U.S. immigration policy.
 Hundreds of thousands of illegal immigrants who were brought into the United States as children could be able to avoid deportation and get work permits under the new policy.